peelframework/peel/_manual/experiments-definitions.md

 </div>

+Now let us consider a situation where we want to execute a series of experiments with a varying parameter, e.g. varying both the input size and the number of workes in a `wordcount.scale-out` suite.
-Here is again the environment layout for the scale-out experiment.
+Here is again the desired environment layout.

 <div class="row">
     <figure class="large-9 large-centered medium-10 medium-centered small-12 small-centered columns">